“When the well is dry, we learn the worth of water” ~ Benjamin Franklin

 Construction Impacts

-For the Home Road Water Plant, the early Site Preparation Contract begins in early 2025 and aims to be completed by late 2027.
-Construction of the water plant starts in late 2025 and should wrap up by the end of 2030.
+For the Home Road Water Plant, the early site preparation began in 2025 and is expected to be completed by early 2029.
+Construction of the water plant facility is scheduled to start in late 2026 and is anticipated to be completed by early 2033.

 Project schedules are subject to change due to weather and other factors.